MVP Southgate

 • Additional Infrastructure: The Lambert compressor station near Chatham, Va.

 Mountain Valley Pipeline, LLC, spawned the idea of the Southgate extension in April 2018.
-The project would extend the main pipeline from Pittsylvania County, Virginia into North Carolina’s Rockingham and Alamance counties.
+As originally designed, the project would extend the main pipeline from Pittsylvania County, Virginia into North Carolina’s Rockingham and Alamance counties.
 The proposal demands a 50-foot permanent easement on landowners’ property with a temporary construction easement of up to 100 feet.
-The project would also require a massive, polluting compressor station in a predominantly Black community near Chatham, Va.
+The project would have also required a massive, polluting compressor station in a predominantly Black community near Chatham, Va. in its original design.

-Although MVP, LLC, originally expected Southgate to be operational by late 2020, the company has since pushed back their projections to 2023.
+Although MVP, LLC, originally expected Southgate to be operational by late 2020, the company pushed back its projections to 2026 and asked for its certificate from the Federal Energy Regulatory Commission be extended.

 Overwhelmed erosion controls at a MVP construction site.
 Photo by Appalachians Against Pipelines